Wonderful integrates with:

 How should new businesses approach payment processing?

-Emerging businesses should begin by determining the kind of payment processing services they require, taking into account aspects like anticipated transaction volume and preferred payment methods.
+Emerging businesses should start by determining the kind of payment processing services they require, taking into account aspects like anticipated transaction volume and preferred payment methods.
 It is crucial to assess various payment processors, analysing their fees, security features, integration capabilities, and customer support.

 How do payment processing companies work?